Posted: 05 Mar 2019 Contributor: Therese Palmere

 Voice technology is the next wave of digital standardization.
-From smart assistants to smart speakers, and from voice activated TVs to voice powered vehicles, the future of voice technology is bright and brimming with potential!
+From smart assistants to smart speakers, and from voice-activated TVs to voice-powered vehicles, the future of voice technology is bright and brimming with potential!
 With nearly a quarter of all US households owning a smart speaker, voice technology is on its way to a digital takeover.

-Voice powered tech used to be flooded with monotonous voice recordings and primal automated phone systems.
+Voice-powered tech used to be flooded with monotonous voice recordings and primal automated phone systems.
 Today, technology like Google Duplex provides users with a more sophisticated experience.
 For example, Google Duplex is an AI system that allows users to have natural conversations with machines to accomplish real-world tasks.
 According to Google:

 The technology is directed towards completing specific tasks, such as scheduling certain types of appointments.
-For such tasks, the system makes the conversational experience as natural as possible, allowing people to speak normally, like they would to another person, without having to adapt to a machine.
+For such tasks, the system makes the conversational experience as natural as possible, allowing people to speak normally, as they would to another person, without having to adapt to a machine.

 Read More About: How to Optimize Your Website for Voice Search

 This advanced tech allows consumers to feel more comfortable when interacting with businesses on voice-enabled platforms.
 Through the use of natural language capabilities, Google Duplex allows users to feel more at ease.
 In fact, 41% of users who own a voice-activated smart speaker say that conversing with it feels like they’re talking to a friend.